 Resistant starch is found in foods such as oats, seeds, green bananas and cooked and cooled potatoes and rice.

 If you do introduce resistant starch, you may have increased bloating and gas for the first few days.
 But after that, it should subside.
-If you continue to experience bloating, seek the advice of your healthcare practitioner.
+If you continue to experience discomfort, seek the advice of your healthcare practitioner.

 Recently I contributed to an article in Good Health Magazine about the benefits of fibre and resistant starch – read it HERE